Technowings-IT/render_upload/ENHANCED_ORDER_CREATION_GUIDE.md

    - Emergency stop if needed
    - Cancel with reason

-The system is designed to be **intuitive for users** and **powerful for developers**, providing the flexibility you need for complex AGV fleet management! 🎯
+The system is designed to be **intuitive for users** and **powerful for developers**, providing the flexibility you need for complex AMR fleet management! 🎯